handikha/be-mini-project-3/README.md

 # POS Backend

 This is an Express.js application utilizing REST, Sequelize with MySQL, Yup Validation, AWS S3 or local file upload, and authentication/authorization.

 ## Project Structure

+### Option 1

 ```plaintext
 /my-app